 Secondly, the 2.5” panels provide 5” of insulation, which is a tested value of R-21 wall.
 (EPS foam molded at a density of 1.5 pounds per cubic foot delivers 4.2 Rs per inch, so 5 x 4.2 = 21).

 R-value Versus Value

 It also comes down to value.
 At what point am I getting the ultimate value for my investment?
 Does R-value drastically rise if more insulation is added?
 Just like putting premium gas in your car might increase your mileage slightly, the cost difference typically isn’t worth it.
-I can’t explain it better than Allison Bales does in her article The Diminishing Returns of Adding More Insulation.
+I can’t explain it better than Allison Bales does in his article The Diminishing Returns of Adding More Insulation.

 Let’s compare heat loss reduction at several different R-values.
 In the graph below you can easily see that the greatest reduction is achieved through R-20.
 The additional reduction past R-40 is very slight.